netCommonsEU/AppLea/Readme.md

 AppLea requires the following libraries for in order to compile:

 ## Installation

-The executable .apk file can be found in the TBD directory
+* Install and load font-awesome font to your project The executable .apk file can be found in the TBD directory

 ## Usage